Preparing and Filing Company Accounts

 A period of months after a given date ends on the corresponding date in the

 appropriate month.
-For example, a private company with an accounting reference
+For example, with an accounting reference

 date of 30 September has until midnight on 30 June of the following year to

 deliver.
 If there is no corresponding date, the last day of the month

 example, an accounting reference date of 31 May has

 until midnight on 28 February the following year to deliver.